codeBelt/hapi-react-hot-loader-example/README.md

 3. http://localhost:3000

 ## dev tasks
+- $ `yarn lint` (eslint)
 - $ `yarn dev` (local development w/ server)
-- $ `yarn lint` (eslint)

-Instead of stopping and restart nodemon, you can simply type `rs` with a carriage return
+> Type `rs` with a carriage return to restart nodemon if you make changes to the files within `server-side`.
+It's not efficient to automatically restart nodemon on file changes.

 ## build tasks
 - $ `yarn start` (production build w/ server)